 Chuka-fu harusame salad

-It could be because of the origin of the noodles, but most harusame salads in Japan are referred to as "chuka-fu", which means Chinese style.
+It could be because of the origin of the glass noodles, but most harusame salads in Japan are referred to as "chuka-fu", which means Chinese style.
 Like anywhere else, Chinese cuisine is one of the most popular cuisines and has a long history in Japan.

 A legendary Chinese Japanese chef called Chén Jiànmín started to make a lot of Chinese dish spin-offs where he took the essence of Chinese dishes and adjusted them to suit Japanese tastes.